If you are planning a trip to Italy you must be asking yourself is Italy safe, especially for solo travelers.

 - Beware of views being blocked on the subway: One person will distract you while another quickly picks your pocket or grabs valuables out of your backpack.

-- Beware of Gypsy babies: Gypsy women will have passed-out baby in their arms that they’ve intentionally drugged in order beg, gain sympathy and get money from you.
+- Beware of Gypsy babies: Gypsy women will have passed-out babies in their arms that they’ve intentionally drugged in order to beg, gain sympathy and get money from you.

-- Beware of “Free” rosemary: Lastly, we aware of scammers who offer you a “free” sprig of rosemary which symbalizes good luck and once you accept they will demand payment.
+- Beware of “Free” rosemary: Lastly, we aware of scammers who offer you a “free” sprig of rosemary which symbolizes good luck, and once you accept they will demand payment.

 If you notice or see any of the above situations keep moving and don’t engage with the scammers.
 It should go without saying keep an eye on your belongings and do not lay expensive electronics down because they will be gone within the blink of an eye.